 If no such classification exists, the employee may be placed in that agency in a vacant position in a successor classification with duties comparable to the position where the employee last held regular status in a classified service position.

-Agencies shall only utilize a double fill for a restored employee as outlined in State HR Policy 40.010.02, Recruitment and Selection.
+Agencies shall only utilize a non-budgeted position for a restored employee as outlined in State HR Policy 40.010.02, Recruitment and Selection.

 Pay is determined by the Restoration section in State HR Policy 20.005.10, Pay Practices.